 - The maintenance of public areas/shared spaces must be conducted in accordance with the public health order and follow the guidelines for environmental cleaning and disinfection.

-- All shared facilities must remain closed (laundry facilities, cookhouses).
+- Some shared facilities must remain closed (e.g., cookhouses).
+Shared laundry facilities may open.

 - Beach and picnic area access is permitted according to the guidelines for beaches and increased cleaning and disinfection practices of common touch areas.

-- Park and playground access is permitted according to the guidelines for parks and outdoor playgrounds.
+- Park and playground access is permitted according to the Recreation Guidelines.

 - Food and beverage services are permitted in line with the Restaurants and Licensed Establishments Guidelines.